 - Category spot taxonomy – Choose the taxonomy that appears in the category spot and will replace the default “Category” taxonomy

 - Tag spot taxonomy – Select the taxonomy that is displayed in the tag spot (after the post content)

 - Tag spot text – Replace the default “Tags” label text with the name of your taxonomy

 - Custom sidebar + position – choose the post sidebar and its position, and this will be applied globally to all the posts which are part of the CPT for which you are setting this.
 You can override this option from the post individual settings located in the post editing section.

 In the following screenshots, you can see the Custom Post Type single page, and how the settings from the above panel are applied.

 - Article display view – Select the module used to display the custom post types on the taxonomy page

-The theme creates a section for each taxonomy, at the same time providing some insights about the taxonomy ID and the post types the taxonomy is assigned to.
+The theme creates a section for each taxonomy, at the same time providing some insights about the taxonomy ID, and the post types that the taxonomy is assigned to.
 The settings from this drop-down panel will affect the taxonomy archives page.

 Note: We have added the taxonomy.php template.
 If you require custom modifications on taxonomy pages, taxonomy.php should be the starting point for them.